alexchsieh/Highlander-Battleship/README.md

  * Hard mode will be using a computer algorithm that guesses randomly until it hits a correct guess, in which then it would guess around the same area to fully eliminate a ship.
  * Speed mode is inspired by the concept of speed chess.
 The player will input 5 guesses at once per turn instead of just one, and the computer will do the same. <br/>

- Other added features we plan to implement is being able to save and load games you have not completed.
-We also plan on exploring the idea of adding "power ups" to the game, similar to Chance cards in Monopoly.
-The player would be able to roll a chance card every few turns and if they roll a power up, they could save it to use it on later turns.
-The power ups would be things like bringing back a sunk ship, or being able to change the position of a certain ship. <br/>

 ## Class Diagram
   ![class diagram](https://github.com/cs100/final-project-hpham087-aberm028-ahsie014-sha030/blob/4ca3a0d0c9560bec6d8b4e2eca3bc4fcaa8589fb/images/UML%20Class%20Diagram.png)
 Highlander Battleship will start at the Menu and will prompt whether to start a new game or load a previously started game. <br/>